Will California home and rent prices drop in 2024? - Los Angeles Times

 Home price growth peaked at nearly 9.5% in April and has declined every month since.

-Helping to moderate price growth is a housing shortage that, while not going away, is getting slightly less bad.
+Helping to moderate price growth is a housing shortage that, while not going away, is getting slightly less severe.

-In August, the number of homes on the market had risen in all six counties over the prior year, ranging from a 24% gain in Orange County to 46% in San Diego County.
-In Los Angeles County, inventory climbed 31%.
+In September, the number of homes on the market had risen in all six counties over the prior year, ranging from a 25% gain in San Bernardino County to 49% in San Diego County.
+In Los Angeles County, inventory climbed 34%.

 Advertisement

-The drop immediately makes homes more affordable, but rates are still more than double what they were during much of the pandemic.
+The drop from spring immediately makes homes more affordable, but rates are still more than double what they were during much of the pandemic.
 Home prices are much higher as well.

 Note to readers